ofsoundof/dhp/README.md

   author = {Li, Yawei and Gu, Shuhang and Van Gool, Luc and Timofte, Radu}, booktitle = {Proceedings of the IEEE International Conference on Computer Vision}, year = {2019}
 }

+@inproceedings{li2020group,
+  title={Group Sparsity: The Hinge Between Filter Pruning and Decomposition for Network Compression}, author={Li, Yawei and Gu, Shuhang and Mayer, Christoph and Van Gool, Luc and Timofte, Radu}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, year={2020}
+}
 ```